Putting a price on your personal data sounds like a good idea but raises plenty of questions

 “. . . the premise is wrong.
 While data may have value, ‘paying’ for a service with data is not the same as paying with money.
 Unlike money, consumers do not have less data after sharing personal information, and they can share that same data with other services as well.
 On the contrary, for most commercial services, consumers always come out ahead by sharing data in exchange for a free service.”

+The Interactive Advertising Bureau (IAB) wants to work with Hawley and Warner to make the bill less onerous for tech companies:

+“Through the responsible use of data, companies are able to provide consumers with valuable content and services for little or no cost.
+Safeguarding that data, and being transparent about its uses, are just a few basic practices companies need to employ to maintain consumer trust,” says IAB EVP of public policy Dave Grimaldi in a statement.
+“IAB looks forward to working with Senators Warner and Hawley in crafting a solution that benefits consumers while enabling innovation and the continued creation of low-cost content and services.”

-Meanwhile, the two companies most targeted by the bill, were relatively mum.
+Meanwhile, the two companies most targeted by the bill were relatively mum.
 In a statement, Facebook meekly stated: “We look forward to continuing our ongoing conversations with the bill’s sponsors.”
 And Google simply declined to comment.

 The Internet Association, which represents a number of large tech companies including Facebook and Google, took issue with the scope of the DASHBOARD bill.